 Grated roasted beets tossed in a garlicky yogurt dressing create a salad with out-of-this-world flavor.
 The one pictured was made with softer pink striped beets, but know that if you make this dish with red beets the result is a bright pink salad that's super pretty.
 Stunning even.
 Seriously, don't let the color put you off, this simple salad is amazingly sweet and garlicky at the same time.
 It's great alongside simple grilled meals or many Mediterranean dishes.

-- Preheat oven to 375°F. Trim the beets and place them on a large piece of aluminum foil.
+- Preheat an oven to 375°F. Trim the beets and place them on a large piece of aluminum foil.
 Toss the beets with the oil, cover them with foil, and seal them into a packet.
 Put the packet on a baking sheet and cook until the beets are tender when pierced with a fork, about 30 minutes (larger or older beets can take significantly longer, up to 1 hour).
 Let the beets sit until they're cool enough to handle, but still warm, about 20 minutes.
 (See How to Roast Beets for more details.)

 - Meanwhile, peel and mince the garlic.
 In a medium bowl, mush the minced garlic with the salt.
 Stir in the lemon juice.
 Add the yogurt and stir to combine thoroughly.
 Taste and adjust the amount of salt and/or lemon juice to taste.